Health and Safety Abroad

 Your safety abroad starts with your own honest assessment of your health and safety needs, and careful consideration of the political situation and living conditions in your prospective host country.

 - Because students have varying levels of previous experience and comfort with difference, the College believes that it is your responsibility to research the areas in which you are interested and to determine where you would feel comfortable and safe.
-We have identified some resources to help you locate country- or region-specific information; individual program sponsors can provide site-specific information and advice.
+We have identified some resources to help you locate country- or region-specific information; individual study abroad program sponsors can provide site-specific information and advice.
 The staff in the McCulloch Center can also help you gather and evaluate information, but the final decision about whether and where to travel is, of course, your own.
+Note that for summer internships and research, projects in countries assigned a travel warning by the U.S. Department of State are not eligible for Lynk-UAF funding.

 - If you take medication, research how you will obtain it abroad.
 In many cases, the MHC Health Center or your health care provider can help you obtain a supply sufficient for your stay.
 However, some countries have restrictions on what medications can be brought into the country, and some common medications here are not permitted in some places.
 Talk with your health care provider, talk to programs, check with AIG Travel Guard, and check the Students Abroad website on the U.S. State Department website for information.

-- For detailed information and resources about health and safety, including the topics below and more, see the McCulloch Center's Study Abroad Moodle site (opening Fall 2016).
+- For detailed information and resources about health and safety, including the topics below and more, see the McCulloch Center's Study Abroad Moodle site (log in to Moodle, click on Study Abroad under "Miscellaneous," and self-enrol.)

 You are responsible for researching health and safety conditions, required vaccinations, and other preventive measures for travelers abroad.
 The following websites include country- and region-specific information about health and safety.
 We encourage you to read local newspapers and other media sources as well.
-For additional resources, see the McCulloch Center's Study Abroad Moodle site (opening Fall 2016).
+For additional resources, see the McCulloch Center's Study Abroad Moodle site.

 - U.S. State Department, Bureau of Consular Affairs